futoin/specs/draft/ftn16_citool.md

     * 'puppet'
 * .tool - (dynamic variable) current tool to be used
 * .package - [], content of package relative to project root.
 Default: [ "." ]
-* .writeable - [], list of persistent read-write directory paths.
+* .persistent - [], list of persistent read-write directory paths.
     The paths must be empty/missing in deployment package.
 * .main - {], list of named entry points {}
     * .type - "php", "node", "python" and "php-cli" (auto-detect by default)